 Crohn’s disease is an auto-immune mediated inflammatory condition that can affect any portion of the gastrointestinal (GI) tract, from the mouth to the anus.

 The disease primarily involves the intestinal system, but it also has a variety of extraintestinal manifestations and can affect the skin, joints, bones, eyes, kidney, and liver.

 Although Crohn’s disease typically starts in childhood or early adulthood, it can start at any age.

-Having a support system that understands the experience of having Crohn’s is important.
-IBD Healthline is a free app for people with a Crohn’s diagnosis.
-The app is available on the AppStore and Google Play.
-Download here: https://go.onelink.me/LOC7/3e87f450.
+Having a support system that understands the experience of having Crohn’s disease is important.
+IBD Healthline is a free app for people with this condition.
+The app is available to download from the App Store and Google Play.

 - Mouth ulcers: These are a common symptom.